 Written exams given on-site for each of the grade levels.
 The exams have up to 50 multiple-choice questions.
 Topics include: History of Computers, Parts of the computer, peripheral computer devices; uses and limitations of computers; uses of common software; new technology; the Internet; social implications of computers and general programming.

-This category is an on-site event (virtual for 2021) in which one team of students is given a series of problems to solve during a two-hour competition time.
+This category is a VIRTUAL EVENT 2022 in which one team of students is given a series of problems to solve during a one and a half-hour competition time.
 Each team is awarded points for each problem solved correctly.
 Programs are judged on structure, design, and organization.
 Grades 7-12 only.

 This category is defined as any original video project that has been edited on a computer with digital video editing software and exported into a digital video format.
 The completed project must be displayed for viewing on a computer.
 The focus of this category is on the editing process.
 Original video content used in this kind of project may come from the student or it may be obtained from other permissible sources.
 Camtasia Studio, iMovie, Pinnacle, Windows Movie Maker, etc.